SiruLee/FOLtransformer/README.md

 The project includes an LLM with the base model of GPT-2 Medium (355M parameters) which was finetuned with the dataset of NL-FOL pairs.
 Specifically, this model is designed to simulate the MACE4 Model Generator under a pre-defined ontology for industrial design.

+## Download
+Due to the large file storage limit on Github, the repository does not include GPT's weight data files (~3.4GB in total).
+Please download this project from the OneDrive link I provided.

 ## How-To-Use
 ### Execution
 The program can be executed via `main.py`.